Safer Substance Use

 November 25-29 2024 Upcoming Events:

-November 26th 11-3pm in North Concourse Upper Place Riel.
-Come by the Beyond the Buzz Community Fair.
+Beyond the Buzz Community Fair: November 26th 11-3pm in North Concourse Upper Place Riel.
 Visit with the St John Ambulance Therapy Dogs and meet campus and Saskatoon community organizations who offer resources on substance use and addictions!
 Organizations include Student Wellness, Gordan Oakes Red Bear Men’s Circle, Peer Health, The One Health and Wellness Office, Prairie Harm Reduction and many more!

-November 25th- One Last Call: A Friendship in Recovery- Curtis Sanderson and Mick Favel will be sharing their stories of friendship and recovery.
+November 25th- One Last Call: A Friendship in Recovery- Curtis Sanderson and Mick Favel will be sharing their stories of friendship and rehttps://covery.
 Join session now

 November 26th –Substance Use and Mental Health: Dr. Cheveldae will be doing a presentation on the relationship between substance use and mental health.
 Join session now